POTS and seizures: Connection, symptoms & management

 Can seizures cause POTS?

-Can you have both at the same time?
+Can you have both conditions?

 What’s the difference between a POTS episode and a seizure?

-• When it happens: POTS episodes often occur when standing, especially for long periods, or in hot environments.
+• When it happens: POTS episodes often occur when standing, especially for long periods or in hot environments.

 • Early signs: People may notice light-headedness, nausea, or a racing heartbeat before fainting.